Provincie-Zuid-Holland/satellite-images-datascience/README.md

 This ended being the used model based on it's accuracy and prediction speed performance.
 It simply is a random forest model

-The notebook found in ./annotations_models/Coe
+The notebook can be found in ./annotations_models/Coepelduynen/random_forest/make_train_model_on_annotations_coepelduynen.ipynb